PietroGalizia/Snakeleev/README.md

 Citation
 ========

-Please cite the following references, which demonstrate the educational potential of Snake-based games for learning the periodic table of elements and chemistry concepts and beyond:
+Please cite the following reference that demonstrates the educational potential of Snake-based games for learning the periodic table of elements and chemistry concepts:

-- Galizia, P. (2024).
-Snakeleev: An Educational Game for Learning the Periodic Table of Elements. https://doi.org/10.1021/acs.jchemed.5c00029.
+- Galizia, P. Snakeleev: A Gamified Serious Game for Learning the Periodic Table*. *J. Chem.
+Educ.*, 2025, 102 (5), 1814–1828.
+[DOIhttps://doi.org/10.1021/acs.jchemed.5c00029](https://doi.org/10.1021/acs.jchemed.5c00029)

-- Galizia, P. (2024) Jörmungandr's Elemental Diets: The World Snake https://github.com/PietroGalizia/JED.git
-- Galizia, P. (2024).
-Jörmungandr's Elemental Diets: The World Snake — An Immersive Educational Videogame for Exploring the Periodic Table of Elements with Real-World Contexts and Examples. https://doi.org/10.5281/zenodo.10643098
+Also, take a look at *Chemical Elements - Snake* by Verneri Hartus, an engaging and educational chemistry learning game that allows players to practice the names and symbols of chemical elements in 40 different languages.
+You can find the project here: [Chemical Elements - Snake GitHub](https://github.com/vehave/elements-snake-build/tree/main).

 Description